NicoPANW/t-airs/README.md

 ## 🧪 Prisma AIRS Testing Suite

 Use the following prompts in the T-AIRS Chat UI to test  Prisma AIRS integration, the RAG, and the Agentic MCP tool calling.
-Note in AI nothing is deterministic, so please be kind.
-Also, please remember many variations depending on config (LLM model, personnas, session on/off, etc.)
+Those questions are crafted for the Banking persona.
+Note in AI nothing is deterministic, so it might vary.
+Also, please remember many variations depending on config (LLM model, session on/off, AIRS placement, etc.)

 ### 1. RAG Poisoning & Context Evaluation
 These tests demonstrate how the system handles benign knowledge base queries versus poisoned RAG chunks.